 Learn something new every day More Info... by email

 Finding a truly unbiased and accurate measurement of a person's intelligence has always been an elusive, and in many ways controversial, goal of many test developers.
-During the 1930s, a pioneer in the intelligence testing field named Eldon Wonderlic developed a very short test which purportedly provided potential employers and educators with a general idea of an applicant's general intelligence level.
+During the 1930s, a pioneer in the intelligence testing field named Eldon Wonderlic developed a very short test that purportedly provided potential employers and educators with a general idea of an applicant's general intelligence level.
 This test became known as the Wonderlic personnel test (WPT).

-Employers and recruiters may administer the Wonderlic personnel test as part of a larger application process and use those test results to determine if an applicant has a general aptitude for the position.
-The test results are usually given as a number, with 20 or 21 considered average, much like a test score of 100 would signify average intelligence on a Stanford-Binet intelligence test.
+Employers and recruiters may administer the test as part of a larger application process and use those results to determine if an applicant has a general aptitude for the position.
+The test results are usually given as a number, with 20 or 21 considered average, much like a score of 100 would signify average intelligence on a Stanford-Binet intelligence test.
 Test takers may have to score at least a 20 for hiring consideration in some situations, and even higher for positions requiring higher cognitive skills and aptitude.

-Obviously a test as brief and generic as the Wonderlic personnel test is not designed to produce the same clinical results as a more extensive intelligence test battery such as the Stanford-Binet series.
+Obviously, a test as brief and generic as this one is not designed to produce the same clinical results as a more extensive intelligence test battery, such as the Stanford-Binet series.
 The results of a WPT should generally be considered a rough guide to an applicant's cognitive skill level and general aptitude, not overall intelligence.
-The Wonderlic personnel test works best as a quick assessment tool during the application process, but should not be used to justify any illegal discriminatory actions.
+It works best as a quick assessment tool during the application process, but the test should not be used to justify any illegal discriminatory actions.